-First the root of evil did its destructive work; then came a pollution from within, then outwardly in behavior and acceptance, then the wrath of God.
-Scripture reveals: All nations shall say, wherefore has the Lord done this to the land?
-What means the heat of this great anger Deuteronomy 29:24)?
+First comes the root of evil with its destructive work; then a pollution from within, then acceptance, then the wrath of God.
+Scripture reveals: Even all nations shall say, wherefore has the Lord done this to the land?
+What means the heat of this great anger (Deuteronomy 29:24)?

 Then men shall say, because they have forsaken the covenant of the Lord God of their fathers, which he made with them when he brought them forth out of the land of Egypt: For they went and served other gods, and worshiped them, gods whom they knew he had not given them.
 And the anger of the Lord was kindled against this land, to bring upon it all the curses that are written in this book (Deuteronomy 29:25-27).

 Pollution from within is not a respecter of persons; if allowed to manifest itself, even in the life of a believer.
 Such is illustrated in Christ's rebuke of the scribes and Pharisees of His day, calling them hypocrites.

 Woe to you, scribes, and Pharisees, hypocrites!
-For you are like whited (or whitewashed) sepulchers (or tombs), which indeed appear beautiful outward, but are within full of dead men's bodies, and all uncleanness.
+For you are like unto whited (or whitewashed) sepulchers (or tombs), which indeed appear beautiful outward, but are within full of dead men's bodies, and all uncleanness.
 Even so you also outwardly appear righteous to men, but within you are full of hypocrisy and iniquity (or lawlessness) (Matthew 23:27-28).

 The Lord did not hesitate to address the situation, exposing the wickedness (pollution from within), even though the scribes and Pharisees were an influence to the people, who could only see their outward show of piety; not pollution from within.
-Outwardly appearing righteous was in doing all works, prayers, fasting, and alms giving, to be seen of men.
-They appeared outwardly righteous, looked like righteous individuals, but were not.
+Outwardly appearing righteous was in doing all works, prayers, fasting, and alms giving; to be seen of men.
+They appeared outwardly righteous, looked righteous, but were not.